July 24, Yondaime Year 5

 “One,” Kakashi said, “I wanted to kill Nomiya before Sen ever came to us.
 Two, if she hadn’t come to us, were you making murder plans on your own?
 And three, since I haven’t managed to destroy my own career yet, I’m not letting you do it first, you ass.”

-Ryouma’s breach punched out, as if Kakashi had stabbed him.
+Ryouma’s breath punched out, as if Kakashi had stabbed him.
 Then his eyes hardened.
 “I used Sen as an excuse.
 A way to lie to myself that it wasn’t personal.
 And I didn’t even think about what staging a suicide’d do to you.
 Or whether you’d want me afterwards— I was only thinking about myself.
 So maybe Taichou’s right and I’m no good for Team Six.
 Or for you.”

 Kakashi was starting to wish the tree had hit Ryouma back.
 “Or,” he snapped, “you’re telling yourself that now because Namiashi’s mad, and Shiranui’s disappointed, and it’s easier to agree with them than fight back.
 You’re so ready to punish yourself for every goddamned little thing—” Kakashi shoved himself off the tree trunk and strode forward to jab Ryouma in his stupid broad chest.
 “I’ve staged suicides for Konoha before.
 I’m not going to crumple because it bears a passing resemblance to my— Sakumo.
 I didn’t make him kill himself.”